mdwithrow/project-log/README.md

 ## Exploring the content
 - I recieved a much larger collection than initially expected; 50+ misc 5.25 disks
-- No clue on the system grampa ran or if these are DOS, Apple, etc. I also don't know enough about the disks themselves to gleen anything just visually.
+- Very few clues on the systems grandpa ran or if these are DOS, Apple, etc. I also don't know enough about the disks themselves to gleen anything just visually.
+There are a few sleeves that indicate DOS, so I'll assume that till later.
-- Some seem to be 'dd' and have the 'material' around the disk hole.
+- Some disks seem to be 'dd' and have the 'material' around the disk hole.
 But I don't exactly understand the signifigance of that or if it changes the archiving and file review process.
+- To get started, I've labeled the different groupings with a chalk pen incase the groups are signifigant.
+I'm going to catalog the labels and try too prioiritize an approach
+   - I'm thinking maybe I can find good flux and img files on line for some of the abandonware and compare my work to theirs
+   - Also if there is some kind of menainful organization going on, I want to be able to get somewhat back to original creator's thought process (data disks, applications, etc.)

 Here are a few of the disks and their content and notes.
 Again no clue if I'm doing this right or why I can't get to the stuff I want